pergravgaard/spring-boot-data/README.md

 Furthermore we'll learn how to use the new java.time classes in JPA and in JPA auditing.

-Many people dislikes Spring due to the "magic" of how easy it is to get started on a project.
+Some people dislikes Spring due to the "magic" of how easy it is to get started on a project.
 Of course there is no magic to it, but just a lot of sensible default configuration for each layer/component in your application.

 So if you do not have any custom needs, you're done.